shellqiqi/nju-network-labs/appendix/environment-setup.md

 ## Other Softwares

 You also want to install some editors like Vim, Emacs, Visual Studio Code, Sublime and so on.
 But we do not install any one of them to avoiding a quarrel about the best editor.
-Chose your favorite one and install it yourself.
+Choose your favorite one and install it yourself.

 Another helpful module VBoxGusetAdditions is not installed because various virtual machine hypervisors you will use.